-How Wide Is The Brazos River At Its Widest Point?
+Discover How Wide the Brazos River Is at Its Widest Point

 The width of the Brazos River varies depending on weather conditions and rainfall.
 For example, in 2021, heavy rainfall caused the Brazos River to overflow its banks, thereby widening the river.
 However, the river measures around 200 to 300 feet wide in normal years in most spots.
 Additionally, the river measures no more than 100 feet wide in some areas.

 That said, certain parts of the river measure upwards of 500 feet wide.
 One of the widest spots of the river measures around 1,000 feet wide.
 This spot resides around 2 miles west of Cawthorn, Texas, and is exceptionally wide due to a sharp bend in the river.

 However, if we consider reservoirs along the river, then the width of the Brazos River increases exponentially.
 Three major reservoirs lie along the Brazos River.
 Of these three reservoirs, Whitney Lake is the widest.
 At its widest point, Whitney Lakes measures nearly 2 miles across.